 As you can see, the array of events and activities are endless.
 It is whatever you want – glitz, glamour, fun, quietness, lolling in the sea, bushwalking in the breathtaking hinterland, enjoying water sports, eating at award winning restaurants, sipping coffee at café’s or shopping at world-class boutiques and shopping centres or escaping to the rainforest, rock pools and waterfalls.
 The Gold Coast is such a diverse place with the country life with cows, horses, llamas and goats to the native life of a large variety of birdlife, kangaroos, wallabies, koalas, wombats and echidna’s only a few kilometers from the surging ocean.

 If you are thinking about living here, do not hesitate, as you will never be bored.
-There you have it: a description of the most perfect place on earth.
-It’s not only my opinion, but also that of approximately 625,000 residents who have made the sea change.
+There you have it: a description of the most perfect place to live.
+It’s not only my opinion, but also that of approximately 680,000 residents who have made the sea change.